Analyzing CYBIN INC. (CYBN.NE) (CYBN) and Its Peers

 Analyst Recommendations

-This is a breakdown of recent ratings and target prices for CYBIN INC. (CYBN.NE) and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for CYBIN INC. (CYBN.NE) and its rivals, as reported by MarketBeat.com.

 |Sell Ratings